-The U.S. Centers for Disease Control has updated its investigation notice regarding an outbreak of E. coli associated with an unknown food source.
+The U.S. Centers for Disease Control has updated its investigation notice regarding this outbreak of E. coli associated with an unknown food source.

 Fortunately, Wendy’s restaurants have excellent traceback systems as do members of the Leafy Greens Marketing Agreement (LGMA).
-The LGMA and its members are working in close contact with government regulators and will do everything possible to help them determine if the source of this outbreak is romaine and to prevent future illnesses.
+The LGMA and its members were working in close contact with government regulators to do everything possible to help them determine if the source of this outbreak is romaine and to prevent future illnesses.

-It is believed that romaine lettuce used in the Wendy’s menu items consumed by sick people is of a specific type and is coming from limited suppliers in one production area.
+It is believed that romaine lettuce used in the Wendy’s menu items consumed by sick people was of a specific type and came from limited suppliers in one production area.
 U.S. Food and Drug Administration investigators are working to isolate the source.

-Please note that CDC is not advising people to stop consuming romaine or any other food at this time.
+Please note that CDC did not advise people to stop consuming romaine or any other food.

 The Leafy Greens Marketing Agreement food safety programs operating in California and Arizona cover over 90 percent of the lettuce and leafy greens consumed in the U.S. Under this program, farmers are audited regularly to verify they are following a set of rigorous food safety practices on their farms.